triSYCL/triSYCL/README.rst

 Technical lead: Ronan at keryell point FR.
-Developments started first at AMD_, then was mainly funded by Xilinx_ and now again by AMD_ since Xilinx_ has been bought by AMD_ in 2022.
+Developments started first at AMD_, then was mainly funded by Xilinx_ and now again by AMD_ since Xilinx_ has been acquired by AMD_ in 2022.

 It is possible to have a paid internship around triSYCL, if you have some skills related to this project.
 Contact the technical lead about